LucaConstantin/snoomz/README.md

 Uses Firebase version 9 and 8.

-⚠️ DISCLAIMER: This is an older project of mine with a very bad written code.
+⚠️ DISCLAIMER: This is an old project of mine with a very bad written code.
 I will soon optimize and clean it. ⚠️

 <br>
 <div align="center">